 Academic departments are encouraged to take advantage of Tulane’s designation as a U.S. Department of State approved Exchange Visitor Program.
 Scholars typically collaborate on research or teach courses, but may come for purposes of observing, training, or lecturing.
 Departments should designate a faculty host to assist the exchange visitor once he or she arrives to campus.
 In order to provide the prospective exchange visitor with adequate time to obtain a J-1 visa, make travel arrangements, etc., please complete and submit this form to the Office of International Students and Scholars as early as possible.
 Please be aware that for scholars coming more than 6 months in advance, OISS can only make documents 4-6 months in advance.

 Thank you for your interest in Tulane University.
-In order for our office to create an immigration document that you will need to apply for a U.S. visa, we first must have you complete our Prospective Scholar Information Form.
+In order for our office to create an immigration document that you will need to apply for a U.S. visa, we first must have confirmation from your sponsoring department at Tulane.

 To learn the J-1 Scholar Health Insurance requirement you can click here.